 - If you are not married, or you are buying as an unrelated group of people, then you should consider buying through a property company, called a Société Civile Immobilière (SCI), although it is not a panacea.

 - On the day of completion, or the day before completion takes place, if possible visit the property to ensure all is as it should be, particularly in relation to fixtures and fittings.

-You will find a discussion of all of these points, as well as other important considerations, in the main pages of our guide.
+You will find a discussion of all of these points, as well as other important considerations, in the main pages of the guide.

 Next: The Offer